-(a) Country A: People who do not accept the country’s official religion do not have a right to vote
+(a) Country A: People who do not accept the country’s official religion do not have a right to vote.

 (b) Country B: The same party has been winning elections for the last twenty years.

-(c) Country C: the Ruling party has lost in the last three elections
+(c) Country C: The Ruling party has lost in the last three elections.

-(d) Country D: There is no independent election commission
+(d) Country D: There is no independent election commission.

-(b) not sure
+(b) Country B: Not sure

-(a) Country P: The parliament cannot pass a law about the army without the consent of the Chief of Army
+(a) Country P: The parliament cannot pass a law about the army without the consent of the Chief of Army.

-(b) Country Q: The parliament cannot pass a law reducing the powers of the judiciary
+(b) Country Q: The parliament cannot pass a law reducing the powers of the judiciary.

-(c) Country R: The country’s leaders cannot sign any treaty with another country without taking permission from its neighbouring country.
+(c) Country R: The country’s leaders cannot sign any treaty with another country without taking permission from its neighbouring country

 (d) Country S: All the major economic decisions about the country are taken by officials of the central bank which the ministers cannot change.